Emergency Dental Services

 If your tooth has been knocked out by a sporting incident, or just by biting something too hard, we recommend holding it by the crown (visible part of the tooth when in your mouth) and gently rinse any dirt or debris away from the root.

 As soon as possible, we recommend you place your tooth in a small cup of milk as this will encourage cell growth and minimise the risk of the tooth dying.
-Contact one of our friendly dentists here at Everton Park Dental immediately – the sooner the tooth can be reinserted in your mouth, the better chance that it can be saved.
+Contact one of our friendly dentists here at Everton Park Dental immediately for urgent dental care – the sooner the tooth can be reinserted in your mouth, the better chance that it can be saved.

 If you’ve lost a crown, rinse the inside and reattach it using tooth cement- which is available at most pharmacies, or you can also use petroleum jelly for a temporary fix.